oroinc/documentation/backend/api/documentation.rst

     **The required field.**

+Use the ``{@inheritdoc:description}`` placeholder to get the system-wide description of a configurable entity or field.
+This placeholder works only for the **ACTIONS** and **FIELDS** sections.
+Usually, this placeholder is used when you need to replace the existing documentation completely and add the system-wide description to new documentation.

 Use the ``{@request}`` tag to add documentation depends on the request type.
 The full signature of this tag is ``{@request:expression}some text{@/request}``.
 The expression can contain the following operators:

 -  ``&`` - logical AND